Personal statement

 • PhD, Australian National University, 2010

-• BA (First Class Honours in Psychology), Australian National University, 2003
+• BA (First Class Honours, Psychology), Australian National University, 2002

 Other external roles

-• Ad-hoc reviewing - Social Psychological and Personality Science, British Journal of Social Psychology, Group Processes and Intergroup Relations, Sex Roles, Psychology of Women Quarterly, Australian Journal of Psychology, European Journal of Social Psychology, Journal of Social and Political Psychology, Social Cognition, Journal of Experimental Criminology, Personality and Social Psychology Bulletin, Social Psychology, Political Behavior, Social Justice Research.
+• Ad-hoc reviewing for Nature Reviews Psychology, Social Psychological and Personality Science, British Journal of Social Psychology, Group Processes and Inter-group Relations, Sex Roles, Psychology of Women Quarterly, Australian Journal of Psychology, European Journal of Social Psychology, Journal of Social and Political Psychology, Social Cognition, Journal of Experimental Criminology, Personality and Social Psychology Bulletin, Social Psychology, Political Behavior, Social Justice Research.

 Teaching subjects